apostrophecms/docs/docs/reference/modules/uploadfs.md

 This property takes either a string designating one of the built-in storage options to be used, or an object for custom storage needs.
 Built-in values are `azure` (Microsoft Azure), `gcs` (Google Cloud Storage), `local` (local file storage only), and `s3` (Amazon Simple Storage Service).
 See the [`s3.js`](https://github.com/apostrophecms/uploadfs/blob/main/lib/storage/s3.js) file for an example of creating a custom storage solution.

 ### `tempPath`
 During processing of files, the `uploadfs` module first copies them to a temporary location until the pipeline is finished.
 By default this is set to `data/temp/uploadfs` by the `@apostrophecms/uploadfs` module.
 The `tempPath` property takes a local directory path for creating the `/temp` folder that houses these files.
-It is deleted after the build process.

 ---